 Dr. Ryan Moruzzi, Jr

 To start, I am a husband, dad, avid sports fan, and mathematician.
 I enjoy hanging with my family, being outside, playing/watching sports, and thinking about mathematics!
-These are what make me up as a person navigating life.

 As an alumni of Cal Poly Pomona, where I received my Bachelors of Science in Mathematics in 2010, I am excited to be working with the diverse students as an assistant professor at California State University, East Bay.
 In my educational journey, I have overcome many obstacles and found successes with the help of many mentors, allowing me to pass along a unique viewpoint that resonates with many students.
 For more about my journey, read "More About Me" below.

 Prior to joining California State University, East Bay, I was a Postdoctoral Teaching Fellow at Ithaca College and completed my PhD work at the University of California, Riverside.
 Currently, my research interests lie in the broader field of combinatorics, discrete mathematics, and their intersection with linear algebra.
 Specifically, the Inverse eigenvalue problem of a graph related with Matrix theory, Zero forcing and variations of zero forcing on graphs, Throttling, and Propagation time of graphs.

 As an assistant professor, I am active in forwarding and growing our educational community through actions of equity, inclusion, and anti-racism.
 Through my experiences both in K-12 and higher education, I see how inequities perpetuate a system of hierarchy and racism in the classroom and community.
 I strive to be intentional with my actions, working towards breaking down racist traditions that are both visible and invisible in education.
 I am open to having conversations about such topics, just reach out!